lucmsilva651/bio.eleu.me/index.md

 For social media, I mostly use Telegram, YouTube and WhatsApp.
 ```
+## Donate and help
+If you also are a Brazilian and you want to help, give me your precious money on my Pix:

+**lucmsilva651@gmail.com**

 ## Why did this even exist?
 I don't know.
 This is just a thing to say and show some things I do and etc.